-During last summer several boats washed ashore when they dragged anchor, ensure that you have the correct anchor type, Manson Supreme, Rocker and CQR type anchors work well along the predominantly sandy Abel Tasman coastline, also ensure that you have adequate chain length, check your anchor warp for damage and always check the Marine Forecast, Northerly and Easterly winds (onshore) often cause problems for boaties.
+During last summer several boats washed ashore when they dragged anchor.
+Ensure that you have the correct anchor type - Manson Supreme, Rocna and CQR type anchors work well along the predominantly sandy Abel Tasman coastline.
+Also ensure that you have adequate chain length, check your anchor warp for damage and always check the marine forecast.
+Northerly and easterly winds (onshore) often cause problems for boaties in the Abel Tasman.
 Also remember that Tasman has one of the largest tidal ranges in the country so allow extra anchor line to compensate.
 Beware nosing into beaches in trailer boats, it is usually safer to anchor off and reverse into the beach to avoid swamping.
-Carrying a second sand anchor for a sternline is also advised
+Carrying a second sand anchor for a sternline is also advised.